Cold Brew vs. Iced Coffee

 Around here, two drinks keep us going every summer: iced coffee and cold brew.

 Even if it’s pouring with rain, there is nothing like an ice cold coffee to help pretend the sun is out.
 But have you ever wondered whether cold brew and iced coffee are the same thing?
-Is cold brew basically just hipster iced coffee?
+Is cold brew just a hipster iced coffee with less syrups or milk?

 Cold Brew vs. Iced Coffee - what’s the difference?